camerongoble/piconoc/README.md

 ## PICO-8 + Nature of Code + ECS = piconoc.
 Emergent ecosystem behaviors for agents in Pico-8.
 Based on Daniel Schiffman's "Nature of Code".
 Uses Entity Component Systems.

 Hi!
 I want to simulate flies and frogs and lizards and spaceships and such in PICO-8.
 And I want to do so in ways that give surprising results.
 PLUS I want to refine my understanding of Entity Component Systems (ECS).
 This repo holds my efforts to do all those things.

-This is a learning project in process.
+This is a learning project in process: bulky, proof-of-concept level programming.
+An optimized version suitable for projects will be released upon completion.

 Play in browser here: https://www.lexaloffle.com/bbs/?tid=45052